Tdawg-development/Canvas-Tracker-V3/docs/development/Field-Management-Guide.md

 ## Adding New Fields

-### Modern Configuration-Driven Process
+### Current Field Addition Process

-The new architecture uses configuration-driven field mapping instead of manual staging classes.
-Here's the streamlined process:
+**Note**: Use the Pipeline Orchestrator (`canvas-interface/orchestration/pipeline-orchestrator.ts`) and production sync scripts (`call_canvas_sync.py`) to test field additions end-to-end.

+The current architecture provides a straightforward process for adding fields.
+Here's the current workflow:

 #### Step 1: Add Field to API Mapping Configuration